bus1/sys/README.md

 This is the home of the `osi` and `sys` Rust packages.
 They provide access to a wide collection of system-independent, as well as system-specific, interfaces following a capability-based design.
-The `osi` package provides portable interfaces (operating system independent), while the `sys` package provides system specific interfaces.
+The `osi` package provides operating-system independent interfaces, while the `sys` package provides system specific interfaces.

 ### Project